Skylartech-Limited/skylartech_limited/README.md

 # Skylartech Limited

-Welcome to the SkylarTech.co.ke GitHub repository!
-This repository hosts the source code and documentation for SkylarTech, a [brief description of your company and its main focus].
+Welcome to the Skylartech Limited GitHub repository!
+This repository hosts the source code and documentation for SkylarTech, a distinguished company specializing in mobile and web app development.

 ## Table of Contents
 - [About SkylarTech.co.ke](#about-skylartechcoke)